WorldWideTelescope/wwt-user-website/content/learn.md

 <!-- TODO: this is redundant with the docs hub index page -->

-Are you just getting started with WWT?
+If you’re just getting started with WWT, you might want to check out these
+resources:

 <section class="flex-cards">